bmike2047/codewiki/README.md

     rails db:migrate

 ```
-Note:Because we installed the db as root and we run rails as root, rails will connect to db as root without asking for any password.
+**Note**:Because we installed the db as root and we run rails as root, rails will connect to db as root without asking for any password.<br/>
-*Note: rails db:create should create the following dbs 'codewiki_development' and 'codewiki_test'
+**Note**:rails db:create should create the following dbs 'codewiki_development' and 'codewiki_test'.

-#### Application test and startup(as root user)
+### Application test and startup
+As root user execute the followng commands
 ```bash
 cd codewiki
 rails test:run TESTOPTS="-v"
 rails s
 ```
-Note: The application will start in development mode at http://localhost:3000/
+**Note**: The application will start in development mode at http://localhost:3000/

-#### Application notes
+## Application notes
 - To add syntax highlighted code when creating/editing an article go to body->insert->code sample->use language dropdown
 - When using "forgot password" the sent mail will be opened on your browser as we used gem "letter_opener".
 There is no need for smtp setup. letter_open will mock it for us.
-- The search function (top->right nav) will search the input text inside the article title or the article language
+- The search function (top->right nav) will search the input text inside the article title **or** the article language

 #### TODO
 - TODO: complete refactoring of layout